 Click Here for tab for Everlasting God by Lincoln Brewster

-Obviously, the original used an electric guitar with some common rock techniques such as octaves and some simple lead guitar playing.
-For playing this as a solo acoustic piece we just ignore all of that and instead focus on outlining the chords that pass in the song using their easier ‘open’ positions.
+Obviously, the original used an electric guitar with common rock techniques like octaves and simple lead-guitar playing.
+When playing this as a solo acoustic piece, we ignore all of that and instead focus on outlining the chords that pass in the song using their easier ‘open’ positions.

-For this song, you’ll need a capo on the fourth fret to make the chords easier to hold, if you don’t have one to hand it’s still possible to play but you will need to use the ‘barred’ versions of the chords instead.
-But this does use some more interesting guitar phrasing such as hammer-ons and pull-offs and can offer a nice reprieve from simply strumming chords all the time.
+For this song, you’ll need a capo on the fourth fret to make the chords easier to hold.
+If you don’t have one on hand, it’s still possible to play, but you will need to use the ‘barred’ versions of the chords instead.
+This also uses some more interesting guitar phrasing such as hammer-ons and pull-offs and can offer a nice reprieve from simply strumming chords all the time.

-Brian Doerksen is a prolific Christian singer-songwriter from Canada who played a large role as part of the Vineyard Music Group and is considered very influential in the Christian worship music space.
+Brian Doerksen is a prolific Christian singer-songwriter from Canada who played a large role in the Vineyard Music Group and is considered influential in the Christian worship-music space.
 He’s been involved in the production of over 35 full studio albums and all manner of other session work.
-So needless to say he’s quite a figure and well worth your time learning!
+So needless to say, he’s quite a figure and well worth your time learning!

-Lyrical complexity aside, in terms of what’s required of you as a guitarist it’s all much simpler!
+Lyrical complexity aside, what’s required of you as a guitarist is much simpler!
 The song can be played in a couple of keys, the video tab details it in the key of D. But if you would like it a little higher in G you can use the chords G, D, C and Em.

 Forever by Kari Jobe